Hazardous Waste Disposal Singapore: A Complete Guide to Safe Chemical Clean-Up at Home

 Safe Handling and Storage Practices

 1. Keep products in original containers.
-Original packaging includes important safety information and instructions
+Original packaging includes critical safety data—composition, hazard classification, emergency instructions.
+Never transfer hazardous chemicals into unlabelled bottles or food containers.

-Proper storage not only prevents immediate safety hazards but also preserves the integrity of the products until they can be disposed of correctly.
+Proper household products storage not only prevents immediate safety hazards but also preserves the integrity of the products until they can be disposed of correctly.

 Step-by-Step Guide to Chemical Clean-Up